 - A full cost reconciliation: $225,000 + $150,000 + $1,125,000 = $1,500,000

-That reconciliation is one of the 13 IRS-required quality elements — and it's what separates an audit-ready study from a "rule of thumb" estimate that cannot withstand examination.
+That reconciliation is one of the 13 IRS-required quality elements and what separates an audit-ready study from a "rule of thumb" estimate that cannot withstand examination.

 How Seneca Cost Segregation Can Help